Welcome to the second Quaffee Newsletter for 2014.

 Thanks

-Thanks once again for reading the newsletter and your fantastic support, we look forward to hearing and seeing you at the open day.
+Thanks once again for reading the newsletter and for your fantastic support, we look forward to hearing from and seeing you at the open day.